mgbaybay/Pokedex-Application/README.md

 - Pokemon List

 ## Features
-The web app has shows the list of pokemon and their corresponding details.
+The web app shows the list of pokemon and their corresponding details.

+#### For future improvements: code refactoring
 #### Created: September 15 2021
 #### Modified: September 17 2021
 #### Credits: